Computationally Efficient Bayesian Estimation of High Dimensional Copulas with Discrete and Mixed Margins: Introduction

-In many applications in the literature, multivariate data are modeled as parametric copulas and unknown parameters are often estimated by maximum likelihood.
-However, for high dimensional data with discrete variables, maximum likelihood estimation (MLE) is expensive as it requires $2^{J}$ evaluations of a $J$ dimensional cumulative distribution function to compute the probability mass function (pmf) at a single data point.
-Recently, Bayesian methods have been developed which offer, to some extent, solutions to this problem. \citet{Pitt2006} propose an efficient Bayesian method to estimate the parameters of a Gaussian copula model with all its margins discrete.
-They augment latent variables to the model and generate these latent variables within an MCMC scheme. \citet{Smith2012} extend this data augmentation approach to discrete D-vine copula, which is constructed from a sequence of bivariate 'pair-copulas'.
-They consider Archimedean and elliptical copulas as the building block of D-vine copula.
-They also extend the method to combinations of discrete and continuous marginals and give two dimensional example.
-These Bayesian methods typically use Gibbs, or Metropolis within Gibbs, sampling.
-As the number of latent variables is the same size as the data, i.e. a matrix of size $n\times J$, with $n$ the number of observations and $J$ the number of dimensions, these methods still suffer from computational issues when either $n$ or $J$ is large because they require sampling $nJ$ latent variables.
-In particular, generating these latent variables for Archimedean copulas is very expensive since the inverses of the conditional distributions for the copula model are usually unavailable in closed form and need to be computed numerically.
-Furthermore, for Archimedean copula, the conditional copula distribution functions and their densities are also expensive to compute for $J$ large; see section~\ref{S: DA approach supplement}.
-A second problem with data augmentation approaches is that for large $J$ they are likely to induce high correlations in the MCMC iterates; see section~\ref{S: comparing pm and DA}.
+There is much less literature on how to estimate other copula models for discrete data, for example the Archimedian copulas (see \citet{Hofert2008,Hofert2012}). \citet{Smith2012} extend the data augmentation approach to the (discrete) D-vine copula, which is constructed from a sequence of bivariate ``pair-copulas''.
+They consider Archimedean and elliptical copulas as the building blocks of the (discrete) D-vine copula.
+They also extend the method to combinations of discrete and continuous marginals and give a two dimensional example.
+There are currently some issues with the existing Bayesian data augmentation methods for high dimensional Archimedian copulas.
+As the number of latent variables is of the same size as the data, i.e. a matrix of size $n\times J$, with $n$ being the number of observations and $J$ the number of dimensions, these methods suffer from computational issues when either $n$ or $J$ is large.
+This is because generating these latent variables for the Archimedean copulas is very expensive since the inverses of the conditional distributions for the Archimedian copula model are usually unavailable in closed form and need to be computed numerically.
+Furthermore, for the Archimedean copula, the conditional copula distribution functions and their densities are also expensive to compute for large $J$.
+Another problem with data augmentation approaches is that for large $J$ they are likely to induce high correlations in the MCMC iterates because the copula parameter is generated conditional on the latent variable using the Metropolis within Gibbs step.
+This is very inefficient if the latent variables are highly correlated with the copula parameter; see Section~\ref{S:PM and VBIL vs data augmentation}.